-- (a) has obtained 75% or more of the aggregate marks in each prescribed Examination; - (b) did not fail and did not repeat any component of the Examination. - (8) Repeating an Examination - (a) Part I Re-Examination - (i) A candidate who has failed the Part I Examination may be permitted a re-examination on two separate occasions at six months intervals. - (ii) The Part I Re-Examination shall consist of the components that has failed and shall be assessed and graded in the same manner as prescribed for the Part I Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (b) Final Re-Examination - (i) A candidate who has failed the Final Examination may be permitted a re-examination on two separate occasions at six months intervals. - (ii) The Final Re-Examination shall consist of the components that has failed and shall be assessed and graded in the same manner as prescribed for the Final Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Final Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate.
+- (a) has obtained 75% or more of the aggregate marks in each prescribed Examination; - (b) did not fail and did not repeat any component of the Examination.

+- A candidate who has failed the Part I Examination may be permitted a reexamination on two separate occasions at six months intervals. - (ii) The Part I Re-Examination shall consist of the components that has failed and shall be assessed and graded in the same manner as prescribed for the Part I Examination. - (iii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Part I Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate.

+A candidate who has failed the Final Examination may be permitted a re-examination on two separate occasions at six months intervals.

-(e) A candidate who has passed the re-examination for the Examinations shall be deemed to have passed the prescribed Examinations.
+- (i) The Final Re-Examination shall consist of the components that has failed and shall be assessed and graded in the same manner as prescribed for the Final Examination. - (ii) A candidate who fails the re-examination on the second occasion shall be deemed to have failed the Final Examination and shall not be permitted to repeat the programme of study except in special circumstances on the recommendation of the Faculty of Medicine and with the approval of Senate. - (iii) A candidate who has passed the re-examination for the Examinations shall be deemed to have passed the prescribed Examinations.

-(1) Awarding of the Master's Degree in Sports Medicine
+(a) Awarding of the Master's Degree in Sports Medicine